yactouat/agentic-rag-demo/README.md

 - `sudo nginx -t`
 - `sudo systemctl reload nginx`
 - at this point, you should be able to see the dummy content when you navigate to your domain or subdomain on plain HTTP
-- after having deployed the code, run `nohup streamlit run streamlit_app.py &>/dev/null` on the server to launch the app in the background (the CI stops the current app)
+- after having deployed the code, run `nohup streamlit run streamlit_app.py --server.headless=true --server.enableCORS=false --server.enableXsrfProtection=true &>/dev/null &` on the server to launch the app in the background (the CI stops the current app)
 - you can now update your Nginx conf like so, to serve the app:

 ```